Holic75/Baldurs-gate-dnd-3.5/README.md

 ### FIGHTER/MAGE/CLERIC
 CLASS FEATURES:
 – May wear helmets.
-– May wear any armor and use any weapons and shields.
+– May wear any armor and use any weapon and shield (excluding large shield).
 – May get up to Weapon Specialization (2 stars) in any weapon they can use.
 – Can cast two arcane spells less per day than trueclass mage.
 – Cannot cast arcane spells of 8th and 9th levels.